PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/06-Ecosystem.md

       [22, 29])
 ```

-NumPy has dozens of functions to perform the usual array operations you might
+NumPy has dozens of functions with which to perform the usual array operations you
-expect.
+would expect of an analytics library.
 You can query an array size, reshape an array, extract elements or
 slices, compute statistics such as cov, mean, std and var.
 With NumPy you can
 perform linear algebra operations such as transpose, inverse and multiplication.
 You can compute eigenvalues.
 You can sort and filter arrays.
 Logical operations